Research

 Despite its consequences, voters keep electing corrupt politicians.
 One common explanation is that voters simply lack information on whether candidates are corrupt, yet studies that deliberately provide such information find electoral accountability is weak.
 Can we root out corrupt politicians?
 We take a novel approach: first, we employ machine learning to identify widely available political/personal characteristics that are predictive of corrupt practices in Colombia.
 We then design an experiment that varies the provision of these predictors to study if voters discriminate corrupt from non-corrupt politicians.
 Results indicate that the presence of candidate images, the presence of a large donor, and information on candidates' political experience decreases the likelihood of choosing a corrupt politician.
 Moreover, voters behave differently according to their understanding of what corruption is and their attitudes towards it.
 Compared to established findings, using a novel approach, we show it is possible for voters to root-out corrupt politicians.

-• Governing in the face of a global crisis: when do voters punish and reward incumbents? (with Raymond Duch, Peter Loewen, and Alexei Zakharov), 2023.
+• Governing in the face of a global crisis: when do voters punish and reward incumbents? (with Raymond Duch, Peter Loewen, and Alexei Zakharov), Revise & Resubmit, 2024.
 Abstract

 No democratic country has been shielded from the governance challenge posed by the COVID-19 pandemic.
 Importantly, governments have had to manage not only a public health crisis, but also an economic crisis precipitated by the virus.
 Emerging evidence suggests that the COVID-19 crisis has affected support for, or satisfaction with the performance of, incumbent governments.
 In this paper, we seek to understand, from a comparative perspective, how citizens evaluate the performance of governments in managing the crisis.
 We field a conjoint experiment in 18 countries across six continents where individuals are asked to evaluate incumbents using information on both their economic and public health-related performance.
 In total, our data contains responses from over 22,000 individuals, who collectively made over 177,000 choices in the experiment.
 Leveraging the large amount of data collected, we explore treatment effect heterogeneity using machine learning techniques.